ahmedmunir/chef-online/README.md

 ```
 ## APP_key & APP_ID:
 inside **src/js/modals**, you need to provide your own app_id & app_key after creating account on [Edamam](https://developer.edamam.com/edamam-recipe-api).

+## Important Note:
+you can clone the project and run it locally through index.html file, it will keep getting information from API without any problem, but you will face a problem at displaying SVG items, because SVG elements will not run without server (local or remote), so you need to install dependancies & devdepenancies to run local server to display SVG elements.